MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/track-software-update-compliance-assessment.md

 `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SMS\Inbox Source`

-### Step 5: StateSys component on-site server processes the state message to the database
+### Step 5: StateSys component on the site server processes the state message to the database

 After the file arrives in \inboxes\auth\StateSys.box on the site server, the State System Manager (StateSys) component wakes up and processes the SMX file(s).